How To Lease a Car with Bad Credit

 The television commercials may insinuate that you can drive away without spending money, but that is not what the fine print says on the screen as the commercial ends.

 No matter how you slice it, the monthly payment for leasing a vehicle is always going to be lower than the monthly payment for buying the car.

 The car manufacturers have to make up their money somehow, so they raise the sign and drive lease payments to make up for the lack of a down payment.

-How to lease a car with bad credit.You can apply for a lease option with us, or you may want to talk to your dealer about a standard lease contract and see if that is a better deal for you.
+You can apply for a lease option with us, or you may want to talk to your dealer about a standard lease contract and see if that is a better deal for you.